isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

+# 🟨 Fairness in algorithmic decision making

+The article discusses fairness in algorithmic decision-making, focusing on the combination of artificial intelligence (AI) and big data.
+It examines the **potential causes of unfairness in AI systems, including biases and discriminatory outcomes**.
+The article highlights that AI systems have the potential to be more precise and impartial than humans in many domains but also points out the possibility of algorithmic mistakes and discrimination.

+The authors discuss different ways in which unfairness can arise in algorithmic decision-making systems.
+These include the **reproduction of human biases and prejudices in the training data, biases embedded in the predictors used by the system, biased training sets, and data sets that do not reflect the statistical composition of the population**.
+The challenges in challenging the unfairness of automated decision-making systems are also discussed, noting that it can be difficult to challenge these systems due to the reliance on statistical correlations and the higher burden of evidence required compared to the algorithms themselves.

-# 🟥 COMPAS Case
+## COMPAS

-The COMPAS case involves the use of the Correctional Offender Management Profiling for Alternative Sanctions algorithm in the criminal justice system.
-COMPAS is a proprietary software used in the United States to assess the likelihood of recidivism, or the probability of reoffending.
+The COMPAS case involves the use of the Correctional Offender Management Profiling for Alternative Sanctions algorithm in the criminal justice system. **COMPAS is a proprietary software used in the United States to assess the likelihood of recidivism, or the probability of reoffending**.

-One of the controversies surrounding COMPAS is the accusation of racial bias in the algorithm.
-Several studies have discovered that the algorithm's predictions were more likely to label black defendants as high-risk for recidivism.
+One of the controversies surrounding COMPAS is the **accusation of racial bias in the algorithm**.
+Several studies have discovered that the algorithm's **predictions were more likely to label black defendants as high-risk for recidivism**.

-Another criticized aspect is the lack of transparency and explainability in the COMPAS algorithm.
+**Another criticized aspect is the lack of transparency and explainability in the COMPAS algorithm**.
 Defendants and their legal representatives often have limited access to the internal workings of COMPAS, such as specific variables and weighting.
 This lack of transparency makes it difficult for individuals to comprehend how the algorithm's predictions are made and to raise concerns about challenging or questioning the automated decision-making procedures.

 The overall case has sparked debates about the role of algorithms in the criminal justice system and the potential risks of relying on automated decision-making tools.
 It has also raised broader questions about fairness, transparency, and accountability when using algorithms to influence significant decisions that impact individuals' lives and freedoms.

 Evaluation based on three fairness criteria:

-1. Accuracy and Predictive Parity: Several studies have expressed concerns regarding racial bias exhibited by COMPAS, indicating a potential disparity in prediction accuracy and raising concerns about predictive parity.
+1. **Accuracy and Predictive Parity**: Several studies have expressed concerns regarding racial bias exhibited by COMPAS, indicating a potential disparity in prediction accuracy and raising concerns about predictive parity.

-2. Procedural Fairness and Transparency: COMPAS is reportedly lacking in transparency and explainability, making it challenging for defendants and their legal representatives to challenge or understand the automated decision-making procedures defined by COMPAS.
+2. **Procedural Fairness and Transparency**: COMPAS is reportedly lacking in transparency and explainability, making it challenging for defendants and their legal representatives to challenge or understand the automated decision-making procedures defined by COMPAS.

-3. Equal Treatment and Disparate Impact: Fairness also entails treating individuals equally and ensuring that the algorithm does not disproportionately impact specific groups.
+3. **Equal Treatment and Disparate Impact**: Fairness also entails treating individuals equally and ensuring that the algorithm does not disproportionately impact specific groups.
 It has been argued that the algorithm's predictions contribute to existing biases, potentially leading to disproportionate negative impacts on certain racial or ethnic groups.
 This perpetuates systemic inequalities and raises questions about equal treatment under the law.

+&nbsp;

+## SAPMOC

+The SAPMOC case involved 3000 defendants, divided into two groups: Blues and Greens.
+SAPMOC made predictions based on the assumption that individuals with previous offenses would likely recidivate.
+The outcomes showed that SAPMOC classified 1500 individuals as recidivists and 1500 individuals as non-recidivists.
+Fairness measures were applied to assess SAPMOC's accuracy and fairness, including statistical parity, equality of opportunity, calibration, conditional use error, and treatment equality.
+While SAPMOC achieved calibration and conditional use error fairness, it did not achieve statistical parity, equality of opportunity, and treatment equality.
+Violations of fairness measures raise concerns about the system's fairness and the trade-offs between group fairness and individual fairness.
+It is important to consider multiple fairness measures and balance accuracy and fairness when developing and implementing such systems.

+&nbsp;

+&nbsp;

+# 🟥 The Regulation of Online Targeted Advertising: Is Consent Enough?

+Online advertising has become an integral part of the digital ecosystem, with various forms such as display and video ads, search ads, social media ads, in-app ads, and conversational ads.
+The process involves the collection and analysis of personal data, allowing advertisers to create targeted and personalized campaigns.
+However, **concerns have been raised about the extent to which individuals' consent alone is sufficient to regulate this practice**.
+This text explores the current state of online advertising, the role of consent in EU regulation, the limits of consent, and recent developments in EU law related to online advertising.

+1. **How It Works and the Current Ecosystem**:

+   This section provides an **overview of the different forms of online advertising and the data pipeline involved**.
+It explains how personal data is collected, processed, and used for extensive profiling and targeting purposes. **The advancements in artificial intelligence (AI) and big data technologies enable advertisers to exploit a wide range of personal characteristics and derive new information about individuals, their interests, and behaviors**.

+2. **The Consent in EU Regulation**:

+   Here, the focus shifts to the **role of consent in EU regulation, specifically under the General Data Protection Regulation** (GDPR).
+Article 8 of the EU Charter of Fundamental Rights (EUCFR) establishes the right to the protection of personal data and emphasizes the need for consent or other legitimate bases for data processing.
+The GDPR further outlines the conditions for lawful processing, including consent, performance of a contract, and legitimate interests pursued by the controller or a third party.

+3. **Limits of Consent and Two Proposals**:

+   This section explores the limitations of relying solely on consent as a legal basis for targeted advertising.
+It discusses the European Data Protection Board's (EDPB) opinion on targeting social media users, which distinguishes between observed data and inferred data.
+While **consent is considered appropriate for observed data, legitimate interest may be a valid legal ground for targeting based on data volunteered directly by data subjects.
+Additionally, consent requirements for children and explicit consent for special categories of data are addressed**.

+4. **Recent Developments in EU Law: DSA, DMA, and Al Act**:

+   The text concludes by highlighting recent developments in EU law that are relevant to online advertising.
+The Digital Services Act (DSA), Digital Markets Act (DMA), and Artificial Intelligence Act (Al Act) aim to provide a comprehensive regulatory framework for digital services, including targeted advertising.
+These regulations seek to address concerns related to surveillance, privacy invasion, manipulation, and the impact of advertising on democratic values and equal access to opportunities.

+While consent plays a crucial role in regulating targeted advertising, its effectiveness as the sole basis for governing this practice is debatable.
+The complexity of data processing, the potential for discrimination or manipulation, and the societal implications call for a broader discussion on the regulation of online advertising.
+The recent developments in EU law reflect the ongoing efforts to strike a balance between commercial interests, individual rights, and societal well-being in the digital age.

+**The Digital Services Act (DSA) and the Digital Markets Act (DMA) proposed by the European Union aim to reform digital markets and address issues related to targeted advertising and consumer consent**.
+The E-privacy Regulation, part of these proposals, focuses on ensuring free consent by introducing the idea that consent may be expressed through the appropriate technical settings of a software application.

+The DMA identifies gatekeeper platforms, including advertising services, and imposes obligations on them to ensure fair commercial practices and consumer choice.
+It prohibits gatekeepers from processing personal data of end users for online advertising services without specific consent.
+Cross-use of personal data from different core platform services or other services provided by the gatekeeper is also prohibited unless the end user has given consent.
+The DMA's provisions would have a significant impact on the targeted advertising market by restricting the creation of consumer profiles through cross-referencing data.

+The Digital Services Act (DSA) addresses online platforms and their obligations regarding online advertising.
+It requires online platforms to ensure that recipients can clearly and unambiguously identify advertisements and the parties involved in presenting and paying for them.

+These legislative proposals focus on promoting transparency, consumer choice, and fair practices in the digital advertising ecosystem.
+By emphasizing the need for clear consent, identification of advertisements, and limitations on data processing, the DSA and DMA aim to address the shortcomings of current consent practices and protect consumers from potential harms associated with targeted advertising.

 &nbsp;